 I think sliding reflects American ambivalence about social authority.
-Baseball players dress up in fine clothes (how many other sports require a belt?), as if they're going to church or court--and then they throw themselves in the dirt.
-Respect and disdain for authority are in tension with each other in baseball and American society.
-Respect the rules, but kill the ump.
-Get dressed up, but slide in the dirt.
-Sliding is controlled social rebellion.
+Baseball players dress up in formal clothes, as if they're going to church or court—and then they throw themselves in the dirt.

 Related Posts about Baseball: